 1 cup coconut cream (thickened part of coconut milk)

 For extra thickening: 2 teaspoons flour or gluten-free flour/corn flour

 Sides: rice, broccoli

 - Prep.
-Cut chicken into 1 to 2-inch pieces.
-Finely dice garlic and ginger.
+Cut chicken into 1 to 2-inch pieces and finely chop the ginger and garlic.

-- Open the pot and stir.
-The curry broth might seem a little thin at this stage.
-Adding coconut cream will thicken the broth (and add that final essential curry flavor) but you can also do a couple of things to thicken the sauce further.
-Option 1: You can scoop out half a cup of broth to reduce the liquid (before adding coconut cream).
-Option 2: You can thicken the broth with a little flour.
+- Option 2: You can thicken the broth with a little flour.
 If you want to have more sauce, do the flour trick.
 Combine 2 teaspoons of all-purpose flour with 4 tablespoons of water or broth from the pot in a separate bowl and whisk until smooth.
 Stir this slurry mixture into the hot curry and see the liquid magically thicken.